radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 > use Crypt::URandom();
 > print join('-', unpack("(A4)*", lc encode_base32(Crypt::URandom::urandom(12)))), "\n";

 This script reads 96 bits of random data from a secure source, encodes it in Base32, and then makes it easier for people to work with.
 The generated secrets are of the form "2nw2-4cfi-nicw-3g2i-5vxq".
-This form of secret will be accepted by any known implementation which supports at least 24 octets for shared secrets.
+This form of secret will be accepted by all implementation which supports at least 24 octets for shared secrets.

 Given the simplicity of creating strong secrets, there is no excuse for using weak shared secrets with RADIUS.
 The management overhead of dealing with complex secrets is less than the management overhead of dealing with compromised networks.

+Over all, the security analysis of shared secrets is similar to that for TLS-PSK.
+It is therefore RECOMMENDED that implementors manage shared secrets with same the practices which are recommended for TLS-PSK, as defined in {{?RFC8446}} Section E.7 and {{?RFC9257}} Section 4.

-RADIUS implementers SHOULD provide tools for administrators which can create and manage secure shared secrets.
+On a practical node, RADIUS implementers SHOULD provide tools for administrators which can create and manage secure shared secrets.
+The cost to do so is minimal for implementors.
+Providing such a tool can further enable and motivate administrators to use secure practices.

 ## Message-Authenticator

 The Message-Authenticator attribute was defined in {{RFC3579}} Section 3.2.
 The "Note 1" paragraph at the bottom of {{RFC3579}} Section 3.2 required that Message-Authenticator be added to Access-Request packets when the EAP-Message as present, and suggested that it should be present in a few other situations.
 Experience has shown that these recommendations are inadequate.

-Some RADIUS clients never use the Message-Authenticator attribute, even for the situations where it the {{RFC3579}} text suggests that it should be used.
+Some RADIUS clients never use the Message-Authenticator attribute, even for the situations where the {{RFC3579}} text suggests that it should be used.
 When the Message-Authenticator attribute is missing from Access-Request packets, it is often possible to trivially forge or replay those packets.

 For example, an Access-Request packet containing CHAP-Password but which is missing Message-Authenticator can be trivially forged.
 If an attacker sees one packet such packet, it is possible to replace the CHAP-Password and CHAP-Challenge (or Request Authenticator) with values chosen by the attacker.
 The attacker can then perform brute-force attacks on the RADIUS server in order to test passwords.
-Similar attacks are possible for User-Password and MS-CHAP passwords.

 This document therefore requires that RADIUS clients MUST include the Message-Authenticator in all Access-Request packets when UDP or TCP transport is used.

 In contrast, when TLS-based transports are used, the Message-Authenticator attribute serves no purpose, and can be omitted, even when the Access-Request packet contains an EAP-Message attribute.
-Servers receiving Access-Request packets over TLS-based transports SHOULD NOT silently discard a packet if it does not contain a Message-Authenticator attribute.
+Servers receiving Access-Request packets over TLS-based transports SHOULD NOT silently discard a packet if it is missing a Message-Authenticator attribute.
 However, if the Message-Authenticator attribute is present, it still MUST be validated as discussed in {{RFC7360}} and {{RFC3579}}.

-## TLS-PSK
+## Recommending TLS-PSK

-Given the insecurity of RADIUS, the absolute minimum acceptable security is to use strong shared secrets.
-However, administrator overhead for TLS-PSK is not substantially higher than simple shared secrets, and TLS-PSK offers significantly increased security and privacy.
+Given the insecurity of RADIUS/UDP, the absolute minimum acceptable security is to use strong shared secrets.
+However, administrator overhead for TLS-PSK is not substantially higher than for shared secrets, and TLS-PSK offers significantly increased security and privacy.

 It is therefore RECOMMENDED that implementations support TLS-PSK.
+In some cases TLS-PSK is preferable to certificates.
 It may be difficult for RADIUS clients to upgrade all of their interfaces to support the use of certificates, and TLS-PSK more closely mirrors the historical use of shared secrets, with similar operational considerations.

 Implementation and operational considerations for TLS-PSK are given in {{I-D.ietf-radext-tls-psk}}, and we do not repeat them here.

 # Increasing the Security of RADIUS

-While we still permit the use of UDP and TCP transports in secure environments, there remain opportunities for increasing the security of those transport protocols.
+While we still permit the use of UDP and TCP transports in secure environments, there are opportunities for increasing the security of RADIUS when those transport protocols are used.
 The amount of personal identifiable information sent in packets should be minimized.
 Information about the size, structure, and nature of the visited network should be omitted or anonymized.
 The choice of authentication method also has security and privacy impacts.

 The recommendations here for increasing the security of RADIUS transports also applies when TLS is used.
 TLS transports protect the RADIUS packets from observation by from third-parties.
 However, TLS does not hide the content of RADIUS packets from intermediate proxies, such as ones uses in a roaming environment.
 As such, the best approach to minimizing the information sent to proxies is to minimize the number of proxies which see the RADIUS traffic.